openvinotoolkit/openvino/docs/notebooks/text-prediction-with-output.rst

 .. parsed-literal::

     Person: Hi,How are you?
-    PersonaGPT: hello i am good and you?
+    PersonaGPT: i am doing very well, you?
     Person: What are you doing?
-    PersonaGPT: i am playing my x box
+    PersonaGPT: i am trying to figure out what to make for dinner
     Person: I like to dance,do you?
-    PersonaGPT: no not really i am not good at it
+    PersonaGPT: not really, i don't know the recipes
     Person: Can you recommend me some books?
-    PersonaGPT: yeah i think i have some on youtube
+    PersonaGPT: of course i can. what do you like to eat?
     Person: Hi,How are you?
-    PersonaGPT: i am great thanks for asking
+    PersonaGPT: i am great thank you. what are some foods you like to cook?
     Person: What are you doing?
-    PersonaGPT: i'm not to good at this
+    PersonaGPT: i am cooking spaghetti right now.
     Person: I like to dance,do you?
-    PersonaGPT: no its too hard for me
+    PersonaGPT: i don't really do anything but listen to music
     Person: Can you recommend me some books?
-    PersonaGPT: i don't you can find tutorials online
+    PersonaGPT: of course. what kind of music do you like?
     Person: Hi,How are you?
-    PersonaGPT: i'm good and you
+    PersonaGPT: i'm doing very well, you?
     Person: What are you doing?
-    PersonaGPT: dancing and stuff
+    PersonaGPT: i'm cooking a feast right now.